 Here’s what my mornings look like most days:

-I get out of bed, get coffee, read more news, read a short devotional.
+After laying in bed waking up for about 10 minutes, I grab my robe, make a Nespresso and grab my Bible & devotional book.
+I’ll usually have a quiet time from 6:15-6:45.
 Tommy has been bringing me coffee in bed recently which I love.
 Or, if I wake up before him, I’ll take him coffee in bed.
-It’s nice to spend just a few minutes together before we both get into work mode.
+It’s nice to spend just a few minutes together before we both get into work mode and get Thomas up.

-Eat breakfast and watch the news (Noticing a pattern?
+For breakfast if I’m not having a smoothie, I like Ezekiel English muffins or sprouted bread, an egg or two, fruit, and some avocado.
+I’ll watch the news while I eat breakfast and triage emails again.
+Noticing a pattern?
 I know some people hate the news but I love it.
 I like knowing what’s going on with national current events, politics, and things around the world.
-Tommy and I are both news junkies!)
+Tommy and I are both news junkies!

 Usually I’ll grab my laptop while I eat breakfast to start to work through my Star Box in my two work inboxes.
 (The Star Box is something I learned in this Digital Clutter course, which is worth EVERY penny).